-- 1. Adding Members - New Members are added when the New Member Reporting Form is completed on the Link. - Transfer Members are added by the Chapter President or another selected chapter officer. - 2.
-Removing Members - To remove a member from your roster, please highlight their name in red and fill in the reason the member has left the organization.
-Do not delete a member's information from your roster. - 3.
+- 1. Adding Members - New Members and Transfer Members are added when the New Member Reporting Form is completed on the Link. - 2.
+Removing Members - Members are removed when Member Removal Form is completed on the Link. - 3.
 Status - Active an active, initiated member of your chapter - New Member a member who has not yet been initiated - Inactive an initiated member who is not currently involved with the chapter, but intends on returning to Arkansas Tech (e.g., completing an internship)